|

 I always make sure to respect personal space and privacy in the sauna.
 It’s a place for quiet and calm, not for getting too close or making others feel uncomfortable.
 Think about it like this: each person has an invisible bubble around them.

-Sometimes, people go to the sauna to think and be alone.
-That means even if you see someone you know, don’t start chatting unless they want to talk first.
+I find a spot as far away from others as possible and avoid making eye contact or staring since that can make others uncomfortable.
+Sometimes, people go to the sauna to think and be alone, so even if you see someone you know, don’t start chatting unless they want to talk first.

 2. Respecting the Dress Code

+Each place has its own rules about what you can wear, so I check before going in.
 This might mean wearing a clean swimsuit or just using a towel.
 Many public saunas say no to being naked, while some private ones may be okay with it.

 “Understanding and respecting the local dress code is crucial for any sauna-goer.
 In my spa, we guide our guests on what to wear to ensure they feel comfortable and respect our traditions.
 This cultural sensitivity enhances the experience for everyone.”